Zungaropsis

-Zungaropsis is a genus of catfish (order Siluriformes) of the family Pimelodidae.
-It is a monotypic genus, containing only the single species Zungaropsis multimaculatus, and is considered closely related to Zungaro.
+Zungaropsis is a genus of catfish in the family Pimelodidae- also called the long-whiskered catfishes.
+Zungaropsis is a monotypic genus, containing only the single species Zungaropsis multimaculatus, and is considered to be closely related to the genus Zungaro, which contains the Gilded catfish.
 In 2003, Zungaropsis was considered as a genus inquirendum of the Pimelodidae.

-This species is endemic to Brazil where it occurs in the Xingu River.
+Z. multimaculatus is endemic to Brazil, where it occurs in the Xingu River.